tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/citation-management-rmarkdown.md

 ## Overview

-[`Rmarkdown`](https://rmarkdown.rstudio.com/) is a format designed for crafting reproducible and dynamic reports using R. It's a useful tool for creating a wide range of academic documents, including journal articles, books, and technical reports.
+[`Rmarkdown`](https://rmarkdown.rstudio.com/) is a format designed for building reproducible and dynamic reports using R. It's a useful tool for creating a wide range of academic documents, including journal articles, books, technical reports or assignments.

 This article includes a step by step procedure for citation management in Rmarkdown documents.
 This topic is intended to increase your capabilities to produce well-organized and professionally formatted Rmarkdown documents, further supporting your academic writing process.